SkyLundy/Fluency-Translation/README.md

 If no langauges are present in ProcessWire or if languages are present and not configured with Fluency, it is still possible to use the translator tool in the Admin menu as long as a valid API key is present and the current user is assigned a role with the `fluency-translate` permission.

+### Customizing/Translating UI Text
+All text for the Fluency UI elements can be customized.
+This is done through ProcessWire's language setup.
+In the Admin visit Setup->Languages, edit the 'default' language.
+Then click "Find Files To Translate".

+All UI related translation files will be located in the `module_localizations` folder in the Fluency plugin directory.

+By default the "Translate From" trigger for each field uses the title of the default language as it is configured in ProcessWire.

 ## Using Fluency & DeepL Programatically
 The Fluency module is a ProcessWire interface for bringing DeepL translation to the admin and content editing screens.
 There are two ways to access translation in your scsripts and templates.
 The `translate()` method for both is identical and is as follows: